NandanaRajesh25/Restaurant-menu-manager_Tink-Her-Hack/README.md

 Member 3: Riya Mary Sajan -[SCTCE]

 Project Description
-The Restaurant Menu Manager is a web-based application that allows restaurant managers to easily add, edit, and manage menu items.
-It offers a user-friendly interface for updating menu details like names, descriptions, prices, and images.
+The Restaurant Menu Manager is a web-based application that allows restaurant managers to easily handle menu items.
+It offers a user-friendly interface .

 The Problem Statement